Human Resources Management

 - HRPA membership in good standing

-- Successful completion of the prescribed course work requirement
+- Successful completion of the prescribed course work

 - Successful completion of the prescribed knowledge exam [CKE1]